Managing Loan Debt

 Grace periods

-There is no grace period for Direct PLUS Loans – the repayment period for a PLUS Loan begins on the day after the final loan disbursement is made.
-However, if you’re a graduate or professional student PLUS borrower (or if you’re a parent PLUS borrower who is also a student), you can defer repayment while you’re enrolled in school at least half time and (for Direct PLUS Loans first disbursed on or after July 1, 2008) for an additional 6 months after you graduate or drop below half-time enrollment.
+There is no grace period for Direct PLUS Loans – the repayment period for a PLUS Loan begins the day after the final loan disbursement is made.
+However, if you’re a graduate or professional student PLUS borrower (or if you’re a parent PLUS borrower who is also a student), you can defer repayment while you’re enrolled in school at least half time and (for Direct PLUS Loans first disbursed on or after July 1, 2008) for an additional six months after you graduate or drop below half-time enrollment.

 Remember, if you choose to defer payment on a Direct PLUS loan, any interest that accumulates during the deferment period will be added to the unpaid principal amount of your loan.
-This is called “capitalization,” and increases your debt because you’ll have to pay interest on this higher principal balance.
+This is called “capitalization” and increases your debt because you’ll have to pay interest on this higher principal balance.

 Reservists Called to Active Duty: If you are called or ordered to active duty for more than 30 days from a reserve component of the U.S. Armed Forces, the period of your active duty service and the time necessary for you to re-enroll in school after your active duty ends are not counted as part of your grace period.
-However, the total period that is excluded from your grace period may not exceed three years.
+However, the total period excluded from your grace period may not exceed three years.
 If the call or order to active duty occurs while you are in school and requires you to drop below half-time enrollment, the start of your grace period will be delayed until after the end of the excluded period.
-If the call or order to active duty occurs during your grace period, you will receive a full 6-month grace period at the end of the excluded period.
+If the call or order to active duty occurs during your grace period, you will receive an entire 6-month grace period at the end of the excluded period.

 If you are a reservist called to active duty with the U.S. Armed Forces for more than 30 days, contact your loan servicer to let them know your status.